youversion/yvp-react-sdk/README.md

 YouVersion will redirect the user to a specific callback URL after they log in.
 You need to create a page in your application to handle this redirect.

-**Important:** You must register your callback URL (e.g., `http://localhost:3000/callback`) in your app's settings on the YouVersion Platform developer portal.
+**Important:** You must register this callback URL (e.g., `http://localhost:3000/callback`) in your app's settings on the YouVersion Platform developer portal.

-Create a simple component for your callback route.
+Create a simple component for your callback route that calls the `processLoginCallback` function.

 ```tsx
 // src/pages/Callback.tsx